sergioescacs/chess-elo/README.md

 You can easily download all the content by using the GitHub clone repository mode.
 Make your changes and pull a request :)

 3. Is it going to be available for android or IOS?
 Yes it is.
-We are working on the windows version, but in the future we will create both mobile ports.
+I am still working on the windows version, but in the future we will create both mobile ports.

 2. How can i get the App?
 Visit the "builds" section and download the last build, execute the .exe file and ejnoy!
 Or, download the last installer from: https://sergioescacs.itch.io/chess-elo-calculator